koksal/tps/README.md

 labels.
 - `--firstscores <file>`: Significance scores can be naively computed with t-tests comparing the phosphorylation intensity at each time point and the first time point.
-An alternative option is to account for the comparisons of multiple pairs of time points using [Tukey's Honest Significant Difference test], which is implemented as [TukeyHSD] in R. This test compares all pairs of time points, from which the comparisons to the first time point can be extracted.
+A preferable option is to account for the comparisons of multiple pairs of time points using [Tukey's Honest Significant Difference test], which is implemented as [TukeyHSD] in R. This test compares all pairs of time points, from which the comparisons to the first time point can be extracted.
 This file should not contain a header row, and if a header row is provided it should be commented out with a leading **#** character.
 If there are *t* time points in the `--timeseries <file>`, this file should contain *t* - 1 significance score columns.
+Missing values and **N/A** are not allowed and should be replaced by placeholder scores of **1.0**.
 - `--prevscores <file>`: Significance scores can be computed in the same manner as the `--firstscores <file>` except the scores should be based on comparisons of the current time point and the preceding time point.
 The file format is the same as the